Opensea

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Find tools by describing the data or task', with specific verb and resource.
-It distinguishes from sibling tools like ask_pipeworx or entity_profile by focusing on discovery of tools rather than using a specific one.
+The description clearly states 'Find tools by describing the data or task' with specific verbs and resources.
+It distinguishes from sibling tools by emphasizing that it discovers options and returns full schemas ready to call.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.